-This prospectus also relates to the offer and sale from time to time by the selling securityholders named in this prospectus (the "Selling Holders") of:
+This prospectus relates to the offer and sale from time to time by the selling securityholders named in this prospectus (the "Selling Holders") of up to 175,541,507 shares of Class A common stock, par value \$0.0001 per share ("Class A common stock"), consisting of:

 - (i) 10,838,609 shares of Class A common stock issued under the Business Combination Agreement, dated as of December 2, 2021 (as the same has been or may be amended, modified, supplemented or waived from time to time, the "BCA" or the "Business Combination Agreement"), by and among ArcLight Clean Transition Corp.
-II ("ArcLight"), Opal Fuels LLC ("Opco") and Opal Holdco LLC ("OPAL Holdco") to ARCC Beacon LLC ("Ares"), ArcLight CTC Holdings II, L.P. ("Sponsor") and certain former directors of ArcLight originally acquired by such parties for an effective purchase price of approximately \$0.003 per share; - (ii) 144,399,037 shares of Class A common stock issuable upon the conversion of Class C common stock issuable to Opal Holdco and Hillman RNG Investments, LLC (the "Opco Common Equityholders") upon the exchange of Opco Common Units (as defined below) and the cancellation of an equal number of shares of Class D common stock (as defined in this prospectus) originally issued as consideration in connection with the Business Combination at a per share value of \$10.00 per share: - (iii) 11,080,600 shares of Class A common stock originally issued and sold to certain of the Selling Holders pursuant to subscription agreements dated as of December 2, 2021 (collectively, the "PIPE Investors") at a purchase price of \$10.00 per share; and - (iv) 9,223,261 shares of class A common stock underlying the Private Placement Warrants.
+II ("ArcLight"), Opal Fuels LLC ("Opco") and Opal Holdco LLC ("OPAL Holdco") to ARCC Beacon LLC ("Ares"), ArcLight CTC Holdings II, L.P. ("Sponsor") and certain former directors of ArcLight; - (ii) 144,399,037 shares of Class A common stock issuable upon the conversion of Class C common stock issuable to Opal Holdco and Hillman RNG Investments, LLC (the "Opco Common Equityholders") upon the exchange of Opco Common Units (as defined below) and the cancellation of an equal number of shares of Class D common stock (as defined below); - (iii) 9,223,261 shares of Class A common stock underlying the OPAL Private Placement Warrants (defined below); and - (iv) 11,080,600 shares of Class A common stock issued to the Selling Holders pursuant to subscription agreements dated as of December 2, 2021 (collectively, the "PIPE Investors").